afeies/NeuralNetworks/RNN/README.md

     4. RNN output -> probabilites over tokens
     - softmax gives probabilities for each token in the vocabulary as the next character

+- `nn.GRU`

 - `seq_len` = 128
     - input: 128 characters from the text
     - output: the next 128 characters (each shifted by 1 position)

 - `batch_size` = 128
+    - batch size: the number of training examples process together on one forward and backward pass
     - 128 sequences

         - Input tensor to the model for one batch has shape: